 David Coveney is our director here at interconnect/it, having started the company back in 1996.
-An experienced coder (and enthusiastic table football player!), Dave has a hands on approach to leading team interconnect/it, mainly heading up project and account management, amongst various other bits when needed.
+An experienced coder (and enthusiastic table football player!), Dave has a hands on approach to leading team interconnect/it, mainly heading up project, sales and account management.

 How did you get into the world of web development?